A WORLD LEADING University with IMPACT

 The 2030 Agenda for Sustainable Development, adopted by all 194 United Nations Member States in 2015, identifies 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries in a global partnership.
 The framework is valuable for tertiary education institutions because it empowers universities to frame strategies and action plans that address complex challenges related to poverty, inequality, health, production and consumption of resources and climate change.
 Western’s Curriculum, Operations, Research and Engagement focus have alignment with the SDGs.

-WSU commitment to the SDGs
+Western Sydney University's Commitment to the SDGs

 In 2017 Western signed the UN Sustainable Development Solutions Network (SDSN) Higher Education Commitment joining an innovative group of Australian and New Zealand universities.
 Our University has acknowledged the responsibility ‘through their teaching to equip the next generation of leaders, innovators and thinkers to understand the global challenges facing the world and the role they can play in rising to meet these challenges’.

 In becoming an educational signatory to the SDSN Initiative the University has committed to support and promote the principles of the SDGs: